What Is Lecanemab and How Does It Work?

 - Monoclonal antibodies directed against aggregated forms of beta-amyloid can cause ARIA, characterized as ARIA with edema (ARIA-E), which can be observed on MRI as brain edema or sulcal effusions, and ARIA with hemosiderin deposition (ARIA-H), which includes microhemorrhage and superficial siderosis

-- ARIA-H can occur spontaneously in patients with Alzheimer's disease
+- ARIA-H can occur spontaneously in patients with Alzheimer's disease, particularly in patients with MRI findings suggestive of cerebral amyloid angiopathy (eg, pretreatment microhemorrhage, superficial siderosis)

-- ARIA-H associated with monoclonal antibodies directed against aggregated forms of beta-amyloid generally occurs in association with an occurrence of ARIA-E
+- ARIA-H associated with monoclonal antibodies directed against aggregated forms of beta-amyloid generally occurs in association with the occurrence of ARIA-E

 - ARIA-H of any cause and ARIA-E can occur together

-- Reported symptoms associated with ARIA may include headache, confusion, visual changes, dizziness, nausea, and gait difficulty; focal neurologic deficits may also occur; symptoms associated with ARIA usually resolve over time
+- ARIA can be fatal; reported symptoms associated with ARIA may include headache, confusion, visual changes, dizziness, nausea, and gait difficulty; focal neurologic deficits may also occur; symptoms associated with ARIA usually resolve over time

 - See Dosing & Uses for monitoring and dosing interruption recommendations if ARIA-E or ARIA-H occurs